About Me

 Hello!
 My name is Ruaridh (['ɹu.ɹi]) Purse, and I am a Postdoctoral Research Fellow in Phonetics at the University of Michigan, where I work with Pam Beddor and Jelena Krivokapić.

-I specialise in Phonetics, Phonology and Sociolinguistics, and using mixed methods to explore the interplay between structural and psycho-physiological factors in conditioning the production of phonetic variation.
-I am particularly interested in the properties of categoricity and gradience in variable lenition phenomena.
+I specialize in Phonetics, Phonology and Sociolinguistics, and using mixed methods to explore the interplay between structural and psycho-physiological factors in the production and perception of phonetic variation.

 I received my PhD in Linguistics from the University of Pennsylvania, where my advisor was Meredith Tamminga, and I was closely affiliated with both the Variation & Cognition and Phonetics labs.

 I am Scottish, having grown up near Glasgow and studied at the University of Edinburgh.
-When I'm not doing linguistics, I spend most of my time eating good food and playing musical instruments.
+When I'm not doing linguistics, I like to play musical instruments and eat good food.